uclab-potsdam/kollisionen/README.md

 # Credits
 The visualisations are created by members of Urban Complexity Lab as part of the data visualisation team of the project Eisenstein's House.
-Sara Akhlaq, Mark-Jan Bludau, Arran Ridley and Marian Dörk.
+Sara Akhlaq, Mark-Jan Bludau, Arran Ridley and Marian Dörk have created to these visualisation with the support of other project memebers of Eisenstein's House.

 # License
 The notebooks are released under the [Creative Commons Attribution license (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/ "Creative Commons Attribution license (CC BY 4.0)").